Simplicial cochain algebras for diffeological spaces: Introduction

-The Chen iterated integral map \cite{C} is deeply related to our de Rham complex.
-Let $M$ be a simply-connected manifold and $LM$ the free loop space consisting of smooth loops endowed with Chen space structure; see \cite{C,C2}.
-Let $\text{So}$ denote the functor from the category of Chen spaces to $\mathsf{Diff}$ introduced by Stacey \cite{Stacey}.
-Then it follows that the Chen complex which is a cochain subalgebra of the de Rham complex of $LM$ in the sense of Chen is quasi-isomorphic to our de Rham complex of $\text{So}(LM)$; see Proposition \ref{prop:Chen}.
-Furthermore, behavior of the Chen iterated integral map in diffeology is described in Theorems \ref{thm:the_second_main} and \ref{thm:general_main}.
-It seems that the de Rham complex we introduce is a correct target of Chen's iterated integrals; see Remark \ref{rem:target}.
-These results are also obtained by adaptation of Theorem \ref{thm:main}.
+The Chen iterated integral map \cite{C} is deeply related to the singular de Rham complex.
+Let $M$ be a simply-connected diffeological space and $LM$ the free loop space which fits into a particular pullback diagram in $\mathsf{Diff}$.
+Then the composite of the factor map and a variant of the Chen iterated integral map in diffeology gives a quasi-isomorphism from the bar construction on the de Rham complex due to Souriau to the singular de Rham complex of $LM$ as long as the factor map for $M$ is a quasi-isomorphism; see Theorems \ref{thm:the_second_main} and \ref{thm:general_main}.
+We observe that these results are obtained by an adaptation of the integration map in Theorem \ref{thm:main}.

-The proof of Theorem \ref{thm:main} relies on the {\it extendability} of simplicial cochain algebras in the real and rational de Rham theory in \cite{F-H-T, H, S, W}.
-Moreover, an argument due to Kihara in \cite{Kihara} with the method of acyclic models \cite{E-M, B-G} is applied to our setting.
-The latter half of the theorem follows from the usual argument with the Mayer-Vietoris sequence; see \cite{I-I, Haraguchi} for applications of the sequence in diffeology.
-Properties of the $D$-topology for diffeological spaces, which are studied in \cite{C-S-W}, are also used through this article.
-Thus the classical result, well-known methods in algebraic topology and recent results in diffeology as well serve mainly in the proofs of our assertions.
-Then, it seems that no new idea for the study of diffeology is given in this article.
-However, we would like to emphasize that an advantage of this work is to give plenty of simplicial objects for homology of dffeological spaces; see Table \ref{table1} in Section \ref{sect7} and the comment that follows.
+The proof of Theorem \ref{thm:main} relies on the {\it extendability} of simplicial cochain algebras in real and rational de Rham theory in \cite{B-G, F-H-T, H, S, W}.
+Moreover, the method of acyclic models \cite{E-M, B-G} is applied to our setting.
+The latter half of the theorem follows from the usual argument with the Mayer--Vietoris sequence; see \cite{I-I, Haraguchi} for applications of the sequence in diffeology.
+We also rely on properties of the $D$-topology for diffeological spaces investigated in \cite{C-S-W} through our study.
+Thus recent results in diffeology, the classical results and well-known methods in algebraic topology serve mainly to prove our assertions.
+It may seem that there is no new idea for studying diffeology in this manuscript.
+However, the reconsiderations clarify whether or not such results and methods are applicable in a diffeological framework.
+If not, we have modified proofs of such classical results.

+As an advantage, we have plenty of simplicial objects for homology of diffeological spaces; see Table \ref{table1} in Section \ref{sect7}.
 Indeed, there is a suitable choice of a simplicial set and a simplicial cochain algebra with which one deduces the de Rham theorem of the diffeological spaces as mentioned above.
-It is worth to mention that the de Rham complex, which we choose, definitely concerns the simplicial argument and cohomology developed in \cite{Hector, C-W, Kihara1, Kihara, G}.
+It is worthwhile mentioning that the de Rham complex, which we choose, definitely involves the simplicial arguments and cohomology developed in \cite{C-W, G, Hector, Kihara1, Kihara}.